SEED Program Staff:

 SEED scholarships provide training to youth and community leaders from economically disadvantaged and historically underserved populations, including women and ethnic/Indigenous groups, to become key protagonists in their countries’ development.

-"A group of Students from Central America and the Caribbean danced for an Ethnic Festival (October, 2011)"
+"A group of Students from Central America and the Caribbean in a professional meeting "

 “Profiles of SEED Students”